johnalison/WorkingPhilosophy/WorkingPhilosophy.md

   - Know it "in your own words" such that you could teach it to others.
   - Do this enought becomes clear how to make progress

+- Necessity is a bad thing, but there is no necessity to live with necessity.
+(Epicurus)

+FreeWill:
+- He who claims that everything happens by necessity has no complaint against him who claims that everything does not occur by necessity.
+For he makes that very claim by necessity.
+(Epicurus)